Student talking in to a microphone.

 President Tuminez

-The university president, Astrid S. Tuminez, is the face of the university, to the campus and community.
+President Astrid S. Tuminez is the face of the university.
 All vice presidents and the chief of staff report directly to the president.
-As such, the president is involved in all of the major developments of the university, and it is her responsibility to oversee the progress of UVU in achieving its goals and plans.
+As such, the president is involved in all of the major developments of the university, builds relationships with donors, and represents UVU to the legislature and the Utah Board of Higher Education.
+It is her responsibility to oversee the progress of UVU in achieving its goals and plans.

 Kara Schneck

-The chief of staff, Kara Schneck, is the connection between all staff and the university president.
+Chief of Staff Kara Schneck is the connection between all staff and the university president.
 She sits on multiple governing bodies for the university.
 Essentially, her job is to make the president as effective as possible by addressing many issues and projects that would otherwise need to be addressed by the president.
 She is also the presidential internship director.
-Kara also sits as the VP of Marketing and Communications, dedicated to promoting the unique educational mission of Utah Valley University.
+Kara also sits as the VP of Marketing and Communications, dedicated to promoting the unique educational mission and growing the brand and reputation of Utah Valley University.

 Dr Wayne Vaught